microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_office365activations.md

-# ReportRoot: Office365Activations
+# ReportRoot: Office365Activations report

 Retrieve the reports of Office 365 Activations.
+The response will be a CSV file in a binary stream.

 > Note: You can go to [Office 365 Reports - Microsoft Office activations](https://support.office.com/client/Office-activations-87c24ae2-82e0-4d1e-be01-c3bcc3f18c60) to check the meaning of different views.